huguesb/bruant.info/pages/vps.md

 title: VPS Setup
 ---

-If, like me, you someday decide to declare your independence from email and blog providers that hold your data hostage and may or may not do unspeakable things with it, this page is for you.
+After years of thinking about it I finally took the plunge and configured my own email and web server.
+When I first considered it, I viewed it as a geeky rite of passage and I thought redirecting my own email domain to e.g. Google mail servers would be good enough.

-I opted to use a [VPS](http://en.wikipedia.org/wiki/Virtual_private_server) instead of a dedicated server because I was traveling too much and didn't have a good enough network connection at home but the instructions below should work perfectly with a dedicated server.
+The Snowden leaks made me seriously rethink the importance and scope of this project.
+I am not paranoid enough to think I could be considered a target worthy of snooping, however, as Ken White eloquently puts it, ["I am the other"](http://www.popehat.com/2013/09/06/nsa-codebreaking-i-am-the-other/).

-**NOTE**: This guide assumes a basic grasp of UNIX command line.
-Unless otherwise indicated, all commands mentioned in this guide are run as root on the server.
+This guide describes the process I went through, in a way that is hopefully clear enough to be reproducible by like-minded individuals.
+A basic grasp of UNIX command line is assumed.
+Path and domain name information where copied verbatim from my own setup and will need to be adapted.
+I tried to strike a balance between accessibility and concision but I expect it can be improved.
+[Comments are welcome](mailto:hugues@bruant.info).

-For simplicity I preserved path and domain names in all comands.
-It goes without saying that someone trying to reproduce this setup should adapt these values.
+Although I opted to use a [VPS](http://en.wikipedia.org/wiki/Virtual_private_server) because I was traveling too much and didn't have a good enough network connection at home, all the instructions below should work perfectly with a dedicated server.

 Domain and Host
 ---------------

-This is the first step and the most significant barrier: are you willing to **pay** for email and blog hosting?
-If you're a control-freak or just privacy conscious, find a registar, pick a domain name that suits you and buy it.
-Then find a VPS provider, pick a configuration that suits you and .
+Select a registar and a hosting provider, pick a domain name and a VPS configuration, take out your credit card (or bitcoins or whatever means of payment are accepted), confirm your order and get ready for a serious command line session.

 I used [Gandi](https://gandi.net) as both my registar and my VPS provider because it has very competitive pricing, good service and servers in the EU.

-Then configure the DNS records of your freshly acquired domain name to point to your VPS.
-For instance my zone file looks like this:
+You'll need to configure the DNS records of your freshly acquired domain name to point to your VPS.
+Most providers will offer some kind of fancy graphical way of editing DNS records but I prefer editing the zone file by hand:

 {%highlight text%}
 @ 10800 IN A 46.226.109.60